combvt/book-library-cli/README.md

 - If JSON file corrupted/invalid → app treats it as empty (your JSON storage returns [] )

 ## Changelog
+See [CHANGELOG.md](CHANGELOG.md) for a history of feature additions and the evolution of the project over time.
 ## License

 ## Notes